(717) 569-0812

 By offering top-quality products, we help keep your shopping simple so you don’t have to spend time comparing different kinds of ham at the supermarket.
 With a century in the business, we’ve created a solid reputation for excellent quality and tastes that remind you of holiday dinners at home.
 We source our products locally, and we ship them across the nation, so no matter where you are, you can enjoy a taste of Lancaster County.

 When you order a ham from S. Clyde Weaver, you can be sure your family or dinner guests will be going for that second slice of tender, flavorful ham.
-Browse through our selection of smoked hams and bacon and place an order today.
+Browse through our selection of smoked hams and bacon and place an order today or stop by our East Petersburg location.

 S. Clyde Weaver Boneless Hams